LuigiPioFaletra/Image-Classifier/README.md

 - Execution time may be long due to 20 total models (10 for each classification task).
 - Higher hidden layer size tends to increase training time.
 - MLPClassifier requires flattened image input, hence the multiple reshape steps.

+---

+### License

+This project is licensed under the terms of the MIT license.
+You can find the full license in the `LICENSE` file.